#1 Ranked Children’s Hospital by U.S. News & World Report

 There are many ways you can help children and their families get the care they need.

 Approximately 300,000 high school athletes are diagnosed with concussion annually, and managing their return to school and sports can present a challenge for the primary care provider.
 Some physicians recommend cognitive rest, while others don’t, and data supporting either approach have been scant.

-Guidelines and research published in the last year provide clearer recommendations.
-The American Academy of Pediatrics (AAP) released a clinical report titled “Return to Learning Following a Concussion” at its annual meeting in October 2013.
+Published research and guidelines and provide clearer recommendations.
+The American Academy of Pediatrics (AAP) released a clinical report titled "Return to Learning Following a Concussion" at its annual meeting in October 2013.
 Designed to provide guidance to physicians caring for adolescents after concussion, the report emphasizes cognitive rest—minimizing digital exposure and limiting studying—and a gradual return to full participation in the classroom.